kingjaceo/programming_languages/README.md

 simplify and solve algebraic expressions

 6) `graphs`
-draw graphs and run/solve graph algorithms
+draw graphs and run/solve graph algorithms; alternatively, plot curves on 2D (or 3D?) graphs

+7) `easy-scripter` aka `rython` imagine Python, but you made it yourself